CTpic6

 Ray has significant experience of business and departmental management, including having been part of Shanghai Motor UK Technical Centre’s UK senior leadership team.
 Ray’s experience also includes leadership roles at Ricardo, Rover Group, and Land Rover.

-Geraint Davies – Independent Non-Executive Director, Chair of Audit and Risk Committee
+Geraint Davies – Senior Independent Non-Executive Director, Chair of Audit and Risk Committee

 Geraint is a Chartered Accountant with over 30 years’ experience as a Partner in the “Big Four” accounting firms, working principally with global businesses in manufacturing, real estate, mining, distribution and financial services.
 Prior to his appointment, Geraint held senior leadership roles in EY’s practices in the Channel Islands, the UK, and most recently in Malta.
 He has also previously held roles with PwC and Deloitte.
 Throughout his career, Geraint has had specific responsibility for risk, both at regional and national level, as well as leading on talent development and senior recruitment.